mph-/lcapy/doc/networks.rst

 Lcapy describes two-port networks in the Laplace domain using A, B, G, H, S, T, Y, and Z matrices.
 Note, for some network configurations some of these matrices can be singular.

-Each model can be converted to the other parameterisations, for example,
+Each model can be converted to the other parameterisations, for example:

 >>> A = TPA()
 >>> TPA.params